openego/eTraGo/doc/theoretical_background.rst

 To customize computation settings, ‘solver_options’ and ‘generator_noise’ should be adapted.
 The latter adds a reproducible small random noise to the marginal costs of each generator in order to prevent an optima plateau.
 The specific solver options depend on the applied solver (e.g. Gurobi, CPLEX or GLPK).

-In ‚extendable‘ you can adapt the type of components you want to be optimized in capacity and set upper limits for gird expansion inside Germany and of lines to foreign countries.
+In ‚extendable‘ you can adapt the type of components you want to be optimised in capacity and set upper limits for gird expansion inside Germany and of lines to foreign countries.

 The ‚extra_functionality‘-argument allows to consider extra constraints like limits for energy imort and export or minimal renewable shares in generation.

 ‘branch_capacity_factor’ adds a factor to adapt all line capacities in order to consider (n-1) security.
 Because the average number of HV systems is much smaller than the one of eHV lines, you can choose factors for ‘HV’ and ‘eHV’ separately.

 The ‘load_shedding’-argument is used for debugging complex grids in order to avoid infeasibilities.
 It introduces a very expensive generator at each bus to meet the demand.
-When optimizing storage units and grid expansion without limiting constraints, the need for load shedding should not be existent.
+When optimising storage units and grid expansion without limiting constraints, the need for load shedding should not be existent.

-With ‘foreign_lines‘ you can adapt the foreign lines to be modelled as DC-links (e.g. to avoid loop flows).
+With ‘foreign_lines‘ you can adapt the foreign lines to be modeled as DC-links (e.g. to avoid loop flows).

 References